Power Stone (video game): Reception

 Colin Williamson of AllGame gave the Japanese Dreamcast import a score of four-and-a-half stars out of five, saying that it was "fast, fluid, and an utter blast to play, especially in the versus mode."
 Scott Alan Marriott later gave the U.S. version four stars out of five, saying, "The only real problem with Power Stone, aside from the emphasis on evading attacks by jumping around the room, is the lack of characters -- a total of ten are playable after unlocking the bosses, which seems too small a number compared to other fighting games.
 It also would have been great if the developers doubled the size of the playing field and offered four-player simultaneous action for some truly intense battles.
 Other than these minor issues, Power Stone shines brightly in a genre filled with so many ordinary titles."

+French footballer Thierry Henry named Power Stone as his favourite Dreamcast game during a 1999 promotional session arranged by the French official Dreamcast Magazine and Sega.
+Henry described it as one of the best fighting games he had played, particularly praising its freedom of movement and the ability to interact with and use objects from the environment.